raulrozza/Spiritual-Swordsman/en Spiritual Swordsman.md

 - **Air:** You have a flying (hover) speed equal to your walking speed, can't be prone, and can occupy the space of other creatures.
 While you are in the space of a creature you are grappling, that creature can't breathe.

 - **Earth:** You ignore difficult terrain and have advantage on Strenght checks.
-You also gain a +2 bonus in your Armor Class.
+You also gain a +2 bonus on your Armor Class.

 - **Fire:** Whenever a creature within 5 feet of you hits you with a melee attack, that creature takes fire damage equal to your Wisdom modifier.
 Also, whenever a creature takes fire damage from you, it also catches fire.
 Until it or any other creature uses an action to extinguish the fire, it takes 1d10 fire damage at the beginning of each of its turns.